ADMINISTRATIVE UNITS OF MONGOLIA

 Economy

 Ulaanbaatar city represents more than half of Mongolia’s population.
-The city produces over 65% of the country’s GDP, and is considered business, education, culture, and administrative center of the country, housing the Government and Parliament houses, as well as all the ministries.
+The city produces up to 65% of the country’s GDP and is considered the business, education, culture, and administrative center of the country, housing the Government and Parliament houses, as well as all the ministries.
 Ulaanbaatar also houses the country’s major companies, the universities as well as the media.

 Infrastructure